Siemens-Duewag Supertram: Liveries

-The initial tram livery was overall light grey with a dark blue skirt, and Supertram fleetnames.
+The initial tram livery was overall light grey with a dark blue skirt and Supertram fleetnames.
 A minor modification appeared just prior to the Stagecoach Group rebranding, when the current motto was added to the centre car in large letters under the windows.

 Following the Stagecoach being awarded the operating franchise in 1997, the trams were rebranded into the corporate Stagecoach identity, a white base with three stripes, with a Stagecoach fleet name and SUPERTRAM strapline, in line with their UK bus fleet.
 Later, as the bus fleets were given a new livery, a dark blue base was added under the orange, red and blue stripes.

 Between January 2006 and January 2009 the entire fleet was refurbished internally as part of the 'refresh programme'.
 In parallel, the tram livery was rebranded to the current scheme, a predominantly blue livery and more prominent logo and a smaller subordinate Stagecoach identifier.
 This was loosely based on the blue version of the South West Trains corporate Stagecoach livery.
 Before and after images of the refresh are available on the operator's website.

 In addition to the standard liveries, a number of all over advertising schemes have been used on individual trams for places such as the Meadowhall Centre, a jobs website, sister Stagecoach company East Midlands Trains, the new Sheffield IKEA store, Doncaster Sheffield Airport, XPO Logistics and fashion website PrettyLittleThing.

 Since 2010, tram 120 has featured a non-standard livery to mark the 50th anniversary of the closure of the former tram network and to celebrate the influence of the trams on the city.
-The design featured a similar blue and cream colour as were used on the original Sheffield Tramway, the Sheffield City Coat of Arms and removal of the external advertisements.
+The design featured a similar blue and cream colour as were used on the original Sheffield Tramway, the Sheffield City coat of arms and removal of the external advertisements.
+Tram 120 has recently been repainted and no longer carries this livery.